BlitzkriegSoftware/Resiliancy/README.md

 ## Restore SQL Linux

-You don't need to run this but it is here for completeness, see: `data/Restore.sql` and `data/Bicycle.bak`
+You don't need to run this but it is here for completeness, see:
+* `data/Bicycle.bak` - The actual backup of the `Bicycle` database for SQL Server
+* `data/Restore.sql` - SQL Server Restore Script
+* `data/Restore-Bicycle.sh` - Bash script to run `sqlcmd` to in turn run the `sql` script, which restores the `bak` file

 ## Demo REST endpoint to call